Bama-Racing/Baja_Docs/readme.md

 * [A solder sucker for when you mess up.](https://www.amazon.com/Solder-Sucker-Desoldering-Removal-Soldering/dp/B08FDY2SGS/ref=sr_1_7?dchild=1&keywords=solder+sucker&qid=1621650674&sr=8-7)

 # A Path Forward

+The most necessary change is one of team culture - this was slightly too big of a job for just me.
+I think it can be easily divided into three sections: programming, CAD & simple circuits.
+Each of these sections is easily underestmated.
+I suggest a team of 2 - 3 consistent members, one designated to each section.
+These members should iterate on what's there (however, nearly everything I built was rushed and could use a replacement) and should be congnisant of their own workloads: do they need to recruit a subordinate?
+When will they leave the team?
+How will they transfer their experience?

+The engineering I did for Baja was certainly not my best work, but this is the aspect where I personally struggled the most.

 ### Incomplete Features
 ###### Zero Timeout
 Currently, neither the speedometer nor the tachometer will ever reach zero.
 Since these values are calculated by dividing a constant by a change in time, at no point in time will this function ever return zero.